lgmanzan/IVul/README.md

 -'Code_image_generation_GitHub.py' is the general script used to generate images from code samples.

 -php/csharpSamples.csv contain code samples.
-In particular, per code samples the following information is provided: identifier, state that is bad(vulnerable) or good (no vulnerable), submissionDateYear,submissionDateMonth,submissionDay and CWE
+In particular, per code samples the following information is provided: identifier, state that is bad(vulnerable) or good (no vulnerable), submissionDateYear,submissionDateMonth,submissionDay, CWE and code